Big-Life-Lab/PHES-ODM-Validation/docs/index-content.md

 # Overview

+The ODM library has the following features:

+- Validate any ODM data table as a CSV file.
+- Generate a report with warning and errors that indicate which data field(s) contain invalid data.
+- Validate any version of the ODM dicionary.
+- Users can add rules for their specific program.
+For example, you can add a list of valid testing sites for your surveillance program.
+- Users can request additional default validation rules.

 There are three parts to the ODM validation toolkit.

 1. **Python functions to validate ODM-formatted data**.
 These functions check ODM data for missing, incomplete, or incompatible data.
 The functions return a list of errors and warnings.